root-11/graph-theory/README.md

 ## Credits:

 - Arturo Soucase for packaging and testing.
-- Peter Norvig for inspiration on TSP for pytudes.
+- Peter Norvig for inspiration on TSP from [pytudes](https://github.com/norvig/pytudes/blob/master/ipynb/TSP.ipynb).
-- Harry Darby & Hartmut Mause for the mountain river map.
+- Harry Darby for the mountain river map.